maxichrome/reminderer/README.md

 A reminder bot for [Discord], focused on privacy.

-**Reminderer is still under active development, so GitHub Issues is disabled.**
+**Reminderer is still under initial development, so GitHub Issues is disabled.**

 <!-- **If you are having issues, please contact me [on Discord][contact-discord].** -->